alejandrocoding/easy-deploy-extension/README.md

 # Steps to use the extension

-1. Download from store (TODO: Insert link here)
+1. Download from Chrome web store (TODO: Insert link here)
-2. Go to some GitHub page since the popup only shows up under github domain
+2. Go to some GitHub page since the popup only shows up under github domain.
 3. Click on the extension to see a popup.
 Add the desired environments (Name, Description, Owner/Repo, Event Type, Token):
-    - Name: Name displayed in the dropdown of the "Deploy" button
+    - Name: Name displayed in the dropdown of the "Deploy" button.
-    - Description: Short information shown below the name in the dropdown of the "Deploy" button
+    - Description: Short information shown below the name in the dropdown of the "Deploy" button.
-    - Owner/Repo: Owner of the repository followed by the repository name
+    - Owner/Repo: Owner of the repository followed by the repository name.
     - Event Type: This value can be taken in the GitHub action to differentiate between environments: _${{ github.event.client_payload.event_type }}_
     - Token: Personal token needed to dispatch actions on repositories.
-[Create one here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) - it requires permission for repo (the one which groups a few, first in the list)
+[Create one here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) - it requires permission for repo (the one which groups a few, first in the list).
 4. You might need to refresh the tab after changing values in the popup.
 You now will see the deploy button in the configured repository.
 5. Create a GitHub Action to trigger when pressing the deploy button.
 (TODO: Example will be provided here soon).
 6. Press the deploy button, and see how the action triggers automatically.